wso2/docs-ob-toolkit-uk/en/docs/learn/integration-with-bank.md

     | consentFrequency | The maximum number of times per day that access can be granted without the involvement of a consumer |

 The core banking system will perform all required validations and build a response.
-This response needs to adhere to the requirements in your open banking standard.
+This response needs to adhere to the requirements in the Open Banking Standard.

 ## Accounts API